 Mean score of companies in the Communication Equipment Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Deutsche Welle's score of 23 is lower than 60% of the industry.
+Deutsche Welle's score of 50 is higher than 70% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents